 Solar cells are expensive because of one key ingredient; platinum.
 Even though tiny amounts are needed in the production of solar cells, the incredibly high costs and scarcity of the metal make the overall production, and later resale costs, extremely high.
 Yun Hang Hu, a professor of Materials Science and Engineering at Michigan Technological University just might have a solution.
 He developed a 3D version of graphene that could potentially make the need for platinum in solar cells obsolete.
 This will drive the costs of production down while making the product more efficient.

 If this list is meant to do one thing and one thing alone, it should get you excited.
-The technology is still relatively new and not yet readily available at low costs or huge quantities, but it is getting there and with CPI’s Graphene Applications Innovation Centre on the horizon it won’t be long until we start to see the commercialisation of products using Graphene.
+The technology is still relatively new and not yet readily available at low costs or huge quantities.
+It won’t be long until we start to see the commercialisation of products using Graphene.